textalysis/22_wub_longdocclassification/README.md

 In the experiment, the 1000 longest documents of 20newsgroups training set and 100 longest documents of 20newsgroups validation set after tokenization have been removed.
 It successfully solved the problem.

 However, the problem would be how to choose the number of removed longest documents.
 If batch_size is set to 1, we can choose by the maximal number of segments per document.
 But computation would be slow for small batch size.
-If we set batch size higher, the total number of segments for every batch_size need to be pre-computed.
+If we set batch size higher, the total number of segments for every batch need to be pre-computed.

 2. for-loop the BERT model